FrancoBujakiewicz/FrancoBujakiewicz/README.md

 ## Software development 🧬

+- Prioritizing to backend jobs, mostly server-side applications 🌐
+- Also interested to low-level and system utilities, but lacks in job oportunities 👾

 ### Own software pieces 💎

-**Latte** 🍦 (In developing)
+**Latte** 📈 (In developing)
-- Ice cream 🍨 shop stock and orders system 🍧
+- Ice cream 🍨 shop stock 🍦 and orders system 🍧
-- Web backend 🌐 using Java ☕ and Spring Boot 🍃
+- Web backend using Java ☕ and Spring Boot 🍃
--
+- Storage 🗄️ with SQLite 🛢️ and MariaDB 🦭 (In different branches)